Dirt Diggers Digest Guide to Strategic Corporate Research

 Those contributions that are part of the public record are disclosed via reports issued by the Federal Election Commission.
 The FEC website has a database with lists of contributions and files with images of the original documents.
 Filings by 527 groups are posted by the Internal Revenue Service.

 The Center for Political Accountability has successfully pressured dozens of large corporations to voluntarily disclose their political spending, including contributions to dark money groups.
-Maplight has a paid service that links corporate contributions to company positions on specific federal legislation.
-Progressive Shopper rates companies based on the share of its federal contributions (and those of its employees) going to the different political parties.
+Progressive Shopper rates companies based on the share of their federal contributions (and those of their employees) going to the different political parties.

-State contribution data was slower to come on line, but the Institute on Money in State Politics has done a heroic job in gathering the information and putting it in a uniform searchable format on its Follow the Money site, which allows for searches by contributor or recipient in specific states or across the entire country.
+State contribution data was slower to come on line, but the Institute on Money in State Politics did a heroic job in gathering the information and putting it in a uniform searchable format on its Follow the Money website.
+The Institute is now part of the Center for Responsive Politics, whose Open Secrets site now contains state as well as federal data.
+The Follow the Money site remains in operation with archival state data.
 Note that some states allow direct campaign contributions by corporations.

 For access to the personal financial disclosure forms filed by members of Congress and top federal officials, see the Open Secrets site.